-There are several factors that can affect your freight shipping cost, including:
+There are several factors that may affect your freight shipping cost.
+These factors include:

 - Mode of transportation

 Which costs more to ship: 100 pounds of bricks or 100 pounds of feathers?
 If you guessed 100 pounds of feathers, then you are correct.
 This is because, when shipping freight, an important cost factor is an item’s density, or weight versus dimensions.
 In other words, 100 pounds of feathers takes up more space in a truck than 100 pounds of bricks, even though they weigh the same.
 Therefore, shipping the feathers would be more expensive.

 Similarly, an item that is broken down into smaller pieces, making it easier to transport, can be less expensive to ship than when it is fully assembled.
 For example, let’s say you are shipping a dresser.
 The freight class for an assembled dresser (aka stand up, or SU) is 125, and the freight class for an unassembled dresser (aka knocked down, or KD) is 85.

 When completely disassembled or knocked down flat, i.e. Ikea furniture, a dresser has a lower freight class than if it is assembled.
 The cost to ship a dresser from Florida to Texas costs $148.97 disassembled, but $161.86 assembled.
 Therefore, it is important to consult with a freight specialist to determine the most cost-effective way to ship your item.

 The shape, breakability and packaging can all play a role in determining freight shipping costs.
 For instance, along the same lines as our feathers versus bricks example from above, think about shipping a kayak, which could weigh anywhere from 35 to 60 pounds, and can range from under seven to over nine feet.
 Compare this with an item weighing the same amount that is packed in a crate or box and placed on a pallet.
 Which do you think will be more expensive?